rusinek-wojciech/hyperskill-java-track/README.md

 ## Important update
 Changed git strategy from monorepo to polyrepo.
-Each project has his own repository.
+Each project has its own repository.

 <!-- easy -->